red-hat-storage/RHCS-vagrant/README.md

 * git
 * `python-netaddr`

-## Before you start - installation instructions for Vagrant / Ansible
+## Before you start - installation instructions for Vagrant / Ansible and dependencies

 #### On RHEL 7.4 / CentOS 7